Post Office Box 4204 ♦ Charlottesville, Virginia 22905-4204 ♦ (434) 245-2272

 Pat Walker takes to heart the same type of messages I try to relate through my music and my life – go out and seek your dreams, don’t ever give up, celebrate your life and every part of who you are.
 I know Pat’s journey of mystical transformation will inspire you.
 Enjoy the Journey.

 Patricia Walker Biography

-She completed more than 10 years in the formal study of philosophy and martial arts, and holds a deputy black belt in Tae Kwon Do.
+Patricia has completed more than 10 years in the formal study of philosophy and martial arts, and holds a deputy black belt in Tae Kwon Do.

-Patricia is an active member of Northern Colorado Writers and Colorado Independent Publishers Association.
+She is an active member of Northern Colorado Writers and Colorado Independent Publishers Association.

 Praise for Dance of the Electric Hummingbird: An Ordinary Woman’s Accidental Journey to Enlightenment, The Supernatural, and Rock Star Sammy Hagar